Clairty-Digital-Twin/clarity-loop-backend/docs/archive/SLEEP_IMPLEMENTATION.md

     assert abs(sleep_health["total_sleep_time"] - 6.0) < 0.1   # 6 hours
 ```

 This integration test simulates the end-to-end flow: posting a health data upload with sleep, then forcing the analysis (in test, we directly call `run_analysis_pipeline` for simplicity).
 We then verify that the summary stats contain a `sleep_health` section with the expected values (e.g., 6 hours, 75% efficiency, 1 awakening as given in input).
-This ensures that our SleepProcessor integrated correctly and its outputs propagate to the summary.
+This ensures that our SleepProcessor integrated correctly and its outputs propagated to the summary.

 *(Depending on the test harness, we might need to adjust how Pub/Sub is bypassed.
 Alternatively, since the pipeline is synchronous in tests, calling `run_analysis_pipeline` directly is sufficient, as done above.)*